BlackrazorS2/TR22-TempSensor/README.md

     - If for whatever reason you want to use a python version before 3.6, replace all instances of f strings `f"{blah} words"` with the old string formatting `"{0} words".format(blah)`.
 I also cannot guarantee the stability of the other packages in older verisons.

-__**SerialReader**__ handles the data collection from the arduino be reading the output in a given serial port(usb).
+__**SerialReader**__ handles the data collection from the arduino be reading the output in a given serial port(usb) or from a given text file with the format of `time|AmbientF;ObjectF;AmbientC;ObjectC;`.
+Note that while `TempSensor` lists functionality over IP, this is not yet implemented and will not yield any output.
-Future implementations will likely need to be able to parse from a wireless connection - which if simple radios are used, won't change how this program works at all

 The output of `SerialReader` is a csv file as follows: